Property Pool Plus

 Call: 01748 833797 / 872940 / 830191

-In Liverpool, all private landlords must get a licence for each of their properties from Liverpool City Council, this ensures that properties meet safety standards and that landlords are considered to be fit and proper.
+In Liverpool, private landlords must get a licence from Liverpool City Council for their properties if they are within 16 wards.
+This ensures that properties meet safety standards and that landlords are considered to be fit and proper.
 If you intend to rent a home from a private landlord make sure that the landlord and property is licensed before signing a tenancy agreement.

 You can check that the property is licensed by searching the register of licensed properties on Liverpool City Council's website.